-Plant biotechnology product development in Singapore is minimal and has been limited to just one unfinished project to date.
-There is no commercial production of genetically engineered (GE) plants in the country.
+Plant biotechnology product development in Singapore is minimal and has been limited to just one project to date.
+There is no commercial production of GE plants in the country.

 Singapore is a large importer of processed food products, many of which (e.g. corn syrup, soybean oil, etc.) may have been derived from GE crops.
-In 2018, Singapore imported over \$6.9 billion in consumer-oriented food and beverage products with the top suppliers being Malaysia, Australia and the United States.
-As of October 2019, a total of 41 GE plant products have been approved for use as food or food ingredients in the country (an increase of six compared to the same time the previous year).
+In 2019, Singapore imported about \$6.9 billion in consumer-oriented food and beverage products with the top suppliers being Malaysia, Australia, and the United States.
+As of October 2020, a total of 43 GE plant products have been approved for use as food or food ingredients in the country (an increase of two compared to the same time the previous year).

-The Singapore Food Agency (SFA) has replaced the Agri-Food and Veterinary Authority (AVA) as the national body that regulates GE crop market access in Singapore.
-This occurred in April 2019, when AVA was restructured into two separate agencies: SFA, which now exclusively manages food security and food safety matters, and the Animal Veterinarian Services, which manages all non-food plant and animal matters.
-The multi-agency Genetic Modification Advisory Committee (GMAC) was established under the country's Ministry of Trade and Industry in 1999 to provide science-based advice on research, development, production, release, use, and handling of GE events in Singapore.
+The Singapore Food Agency (SFA) is the national body that regulates GE crop market access in Singapore.
+The multi-agency Genetic Modification Advisory Committee (GMAC) was established under the country's Ministry of Trade and Industry in 1999 to provide science-based advice on research, development, production, release, use, and handling of GE products in Singapore.
 Developers who wish to gain market access for GE products in Singapore must first submit a proposal to GMAC for a safety evaluation.
-SFA then considers GMAC's recommendations (and may conduct further safety evaluation) before making an official regulatory decision.
+SFA then considers GMAC's recommendations (and may conduct further safety evaluations) before making an official regulatory decision.